Spruce fir tree specimen Jacob van Huysum

 Spruce fir tree specimen

-Plate 55 from MS/109, a collection of botanical paintings by Jacob van Huysum and William Sartorius.
+Painting 56 from MS/109, a collection of botanical paintings by Jacob van Huysum and William Sartorius.

 According to Philip Miller's The Gardener's Dictionary (1735), specimens of this tree were first brought from America and planted in Devonshire and Cornwall.
+A variant of this painting is reproduced in the Society of Gardeners' Catalogus Plantarum (1730) (plate 1, central figure, engraved by by Elisha Kirkall).

 Jacob van Huysum (1682-1745), Dutch botanical painter, was not a Fellow of the Royal Society.
 He produced most of the 50 illustrations for the Historia Plantarum Rariorum (London: 1728-38) written by John Martyn FRS, and all the drawings for Philip Miller’s Catalogus Plantarum, an index of trees, shrubs, plants and flowers.